dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ```

 - At most one `.toml` file may be named on the command-line; when using the command-line no `.toml` file is used by default.
-- `.toml` files with syntax errors will cause the invocation of dafny to fail (with a preprocessing error).
 - In the `includes` and `excludes` lists, the file paths may have wildcards, including `**` to mean any number of directory levels; filepaths are relative to the location of the `.toml` file in which they are named.
 - Dafny will process the union of (a) the files on the command-line and (b) the files designated in the `.toml` file, which are those specified by the `includes`, omitting those specified by the `excludes`.
 The `excludes` does not remove any files that are listed explicitly on the command-line.
 - Under the section `[options]`, any options from the Dafny CLI can be specified using the option's name without the `--` prefix.
 - When executing a `dafny` command using a project file, any options specified in the file that can be applied to the command, will be.
 Options that can't be applied are ignored; options that are invalid for any dafny command trigger warnings.
 - Options specified on the command-line take precedence over any specified in the project file, no matter the order of items on the command-line.
-- When using a Dafny IDE based on the `dafny server` command, the IDE will search for project files by traversing up the file tree looking for the closest `dfyconfig.toml` file it can find.
+- When using a Dafny IDE based on the `dafny server` command, the IDE will search for project files by traversing up the file tree looking for the closest `dfyconfig.toml` file to the dfy being parsed that it can find.
 Options from the project file will override options passed to `dafny server`.

 It's not possible to use Dafny project files in combination with the legacy CLI UI.